 What Enterprise Higher Education Board Members Are Really Thinking

 Behavioral intelligence for Enterprise Higher Education Board Members, built from thousands of real executive conversations.
-Strongest signal: Stakeholder (4.8/5).
-Top priority: creating innovative educational programs for veterans and non-traditional students.
+Strongest signal: Stakeholder (4.7/5).
+Top priority: solving the workforce challenge in manufacturing.

 Key Insights

-Enterprise Higher Education Board Members score highest on Stakeholder (4.8/5) and Growth (4.5/5).
-Over the past six months, the most notable change is a decrease in Risk orientation.
-Their leading priority is creating innovative educational programs for veterans and non-traditional students, while their most pressing challenge is limited data about customers for smaller companies/media outlets.
-They measure success through number of graduates filling cyber security and emerging tech roles annually and make decisions using competitive consolidation logic - analyzing which carriers will survive in 3-4 player market scenario.
-Language that resonates includes "passion", "leverage", and "empower".
-5 distinct behavioral archetypes emerge, with 30% clustering around archetype a approaches.
+Enterprise Higher Education Board Members score highest on Stakeholder (4.7/5) and Growth (4.2/5).
+Over the past six months, the most notable change is a decrease in Growth orientation.
+Their leading priority is solving the workforce challenge in manufacturing, while their most pressing challenge is limited data about customers for smaller companies/media outlets.
+They measure success through number of graduates filling cyber security and emerging tech roles annually and make decisions using lessons learned from experimentation: using insights from initiatives like moocs to inform future changes.
+Language that resonates includes "passion", "leverage", and "innovative".
+4 distinct behavioral archetypes emerge, with 32% clustering around archetype a approaches.

 What's changing for Enterprise Higher Education Board Members?